Nature of project: experimental, data analysis

 Available to students on full-time physics degree schemes only.

 The colour of natural and synthetic diamonds is determined by optically-active defects in the crystal lattice.
-These defects can also affect the mechanical and electrical properties and such centres in diamond are currently one of the most promising candidate as qubits in quantum computers.
+These defects can also affect the mechanical and electrical properties and such centres in diamond are currently one of the most promising candidates as qubits in quantum computers.
 In this project, coloured diamonds will be studied using two optical methods: Raman spectroscopy and photoluminescence.
 Raman spectroscopy can be used to measure local strain and chemical composition while luminescence reveals the energy and location of light-emitting centres.

 Both techniques will be applied to the study of visibly-different diamond samples and the successful completion of the project will require the collection and analysis of the measured spectra.
 Features in the spectra will be identified and compared with the scientific literature, enabling correlations between the properties measured by the two methods to be investigated.